sbelectronics/h8/h8-80186/NOTES.md

   when it is not.
 Edit the setup.inf file to set the third character to "N".

 * The reason galways failed on creating the playernews file.
 Need to increase the "files=" setting in config.sys.
 GW uses a lot of files.

+* GWBasic doesn't work.
+This is the same as on the SBC188.